 Logging of private native forests is a more sustainable and economical alternative to creating and harvesting dedicated timber plantations.
 Unlike plantations, native forests do not require fertilisers or insecticides, intensive cultivation, or on-ground management.

-Sustainable logging can be an excellent revenue stream in this period of national timber-shortage.
-Make better returns with sustainable logging using our guide.
-Invest in your business!
+Sustainable logging can be an excellent revenue stream during this period of national timber shortage.
+Turn your trees into a healthy, working forest sustainably with our guide and make better returns.
+Invest in your business today!

 For more information on active forest management and the future of native forests visit our Sustainable Logging page.